 Education & Training

 To become a Physical Therapists, professionals must complete a Doctor of Physical Therapy (DPT) degree program and become licensed by the state they seek to practice in.
-While many DPT programs require that a student have first completed a Bachelor’s Degree, the programs themselves typically take 3 years to complete.
+While many DPT programs require that a student have first completed a Bachelor’s Degree, the programs themselves typically take three years to complete.

 “There are specific prerequisites to meet in order to matriculate into the graduate program,” Masi explained.
 “Some colleges offer a ‘3 and 3 program’ in which the undergraduate courses are compacted into 3 years to hasten the process.
 These programs definitely will save you time and fast-track you into the program.”

-Masi added that by enrolling in a “3 and 3 program,” learners subsequently tend to have to take less student loans out, however knowing that they wish to become a Physical Therapist immediately upon entering a postsecondary degree program is imperative.
+Masi added that by enrolling in a “3 and 3 program,” learners subsequently tend to have to take less student loans out, however knowing that they wish to become a Physical Therapist immediately upon entering a post-secondary degree program is imperative.
 Not all learners, including himself, are sure this is the right career path for them during the early stages of college, leading many to first pursue a Bachelor’s Degree, followed by a Doctoral Degree.

-“I have a Bachelor’s of Science in preclinical allied health, which was like a springboard into all sorts of health professions.
+“I have a Bachelor’s of Science in pre-clinical allied health, which was like a springboard into all sorts of health professions.
 I could have went into occupational therapy, radiology and of course physical therapy,” Masi explained.

 Additionally, DPT programs include science-heavy classes on topics such as physics, pharmacology, anatomy, physiology, biology, etc. On top of the in-class curriculum, DPT students must complete at least 30 weeks of clinical work to take the National Physical Therapy Examination (administered by the Federation of State Boards of Physical Therapy) and become licensed.
 To maintain this license, continued education is often required.
 Furthermore, some Physical Therapists choose to become board-certified specialists (sport, geriatric, orthopedic, etc.) after obtaining their license.

 To advance as a Physical Therapist, professional can choose to become board certified in a specialty such as sports, geriatrics, orthopedics, etc. However, if a professional is not interested in becoming board certified, but still wishes to advance their career, they can also consider opening their own practice.
+In this case, they may need to hire and supervise staff members including Physical Therapist Assistants.

 “There are many postdoctoral programs to go into including fellowships and residencies.
 Choosing one depends on what skills the professional is looking to develop or refine,” Masi explained.
 “Some PTs even provide mentorship for working within the private sector and creating their own businesses to advance.”